 - Referrals are your best bet.
 Ask everyone you can think of: family, friends, business owners, financial advisors and attorneys.
 It will help to ask someone who has a similar tax situation to yours.

 - Be wary of an accountant who promises you big refunds or that says you can deduct everything.
-You, not the accountant, are ultimately responsible for the information on your tax return.

 - Do not be afraid to shop around or to change accountants if you are not comfortable.